 In order for Members to respond to market demand and changing economic conditions, and to ensure delivery of quality products and services, concessions may be adjusted during the calendar year.

-A request for adjustments must be sent to FHLBank and must include a detailed explanation of the intended change.
+Members can request changes or additions to concessions by completing a Concession Request Form.
 Adjustments or changes cannot be implemented until approval is received from FHLBank.